-Out With The Old.
+Throw Out Your Old Makeup.
 Did You Know Makeup Expires?

-We’ll soon be starting a new season, and MAED is utilizing this transitional time to reassess, revamp and explore ways to start the season fresh.
-We thought this would be the perfect time to throw out all that old product lying around and reduce your chances of growing bacteria in your makeup stash.
+Spring is in the air, which means it’s the perfect time to throw out all of that old makeup lying around.
 Unlike the expiration date of most food items, the expiration date for beauty products is usually based on when you opened the product, not how long ago the product was made.

 Just in case, we’ve listed a few different categories and their typical lifespan below: